 Professor James Friedman joined the Maine Law faculty in 1980, and assumed professor emeritus status in 2014.
 He taught courses in constitutional law, philosophy, labor law, and terrorism.
-He also served as a visiting professor and visiting scholar in the U.S. and Europe.
+He also served as a visiting professor and visiting scholar in the U.S., Europe, and the Middle East.

 Professor Friedman maintains strong interests in American history, Israeli history, military history, and philosophy of science.
 He loves Socratic teaching.
 Prior to coming to the Law School he was a Post-Doctoral Fellow and Research Associate at the Woods Hole Oceanographic Institution and then served as The Distinguished Preceptor in Law and Liberal Studies at Brown University, an honors program.

 The Anti-Boycott Law and Free Speech in Israel, JURIST (July 31, 2011).
 [JURIST]

 Nuremberg and the Torture Memos: An American Dilemma, JURIST (Aug.
 13, 2009).
 [JURIST]

 Secrecy, Interrogation and the Rule of Law, JURIST (Nov.
 13, 2006).
 [JURIST]